 This technique makes a sort of “double broth” because after adding the thighs to the pressure cooker, I cover them in a mix of chicken stock and water.
 Then I add in additional flavorings, including a cube of ginger, star anise, a dried shiitake mushrooms, and half of an onion.

 If the rich broth is the superhero star of pressure-cooker pho, then the garnishes are its sidekick.
-The beautiful thing about pho is that when you load it up with bright herbs like Thai basil, cilantro, and even mint, they steep into the soup like a delicious tea so that the flavors continue to develop and intensify as you get toward the bottom of the bowl.
+The beautiful thing about pho is that you load it up with bright herbs like Thai basil, cilantro, and even mint.
+The herbs steep into the soup like a delicious tea so that the flavors continue to intensify as you get toward the bottom of the bowl.